christsven/H.E.A.T/reports/report-2.md

 ##### Artilleriegefechtsstand

 A mobile command and control centre in a truck.
-Highly mobile and with modern communication and fire control systems, these modern HQs are designed to work in a dynamic environment with enemy artillery in mind.
+Highly mobile and with modern communication and fire control systems, these modern HQs are designed to work in a dynamic environment with the constant threat of enemy artillery in mind.

 | Artilleriegefechtsstand | Truck |
 | :---- | ---- |